In our novated lease residual value guide:

 60 Month Lease

-This remaining balance is your residual amount, and understand how it is calculated and how it works can save you money and even profit.
+This remaining balance is your residual amount.
+Understanding how it is calculated and how it works can save you money and even make a profit.

-See, when you set your residual payment correctly, you'll most likely be able to sell your car for a higher amount than your residual payment is.
-In this instance, any difference is yours to keep, tax free!
+See, if you choose a vehicle with a strong resale value, you'll most likely be able to sell your car at the end of the lease for a higher amount than your residual payment.
+In this instance, any difference is yours to keep as tax-free profit.
+It's one of several advantages of a novated lease.